bueltge/Archive/readme.txt

 1. Now you find a link on all post types for archive the item

 = Licence =
 Good news, this plugin is free for everyone!
-Since it's released under the GPL2+, you can use it free of charge on your personal or commercial blog.
+Since it's released under the GPL3+, you can use it free of charge on your personal or commercial blog.

-= Translations =
-The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
-If you want to help to translate the plugin to your language, please have a look at the .po file which contains all definitions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Screenshots ==
 1. Possibility to archive on posts, WP 4.2-alpha